justinhj/minbpe-cc/README.md

 TODO add urls as a valid input for the training data DESIGN look at C++ 23 `flat_map` to make an ordered container for the merges so they can be saved in order

-## Optimizations
+### Optimizations

-When calculating the most frequent pair can you track the changes iteratively?
+When calculating the most frequent pair can you track the changes iteratively